Dioben/RI2021/assignment2/readme.md

 + Weights are now added to the index files, with no normalization.
 + Many schemas can be used for the vector space ranking.

-Outputs a metadata file where each line contains the cosine normalization denominator of the matching file
+Outputs a metadata file where each line contains the normalization denominator of the matching file
 Additionally file line parsing is no longer done several times, which has led to a performance increase eclipsed by the downgrade caused by performing score calculations.

 ### loader.py
 On startup, loads the master index file into a map, with terms as keys, as well as the length and real ID of each document from the metadata file.\
-If cosine normalization is enabled the stage 2 metadata file will be read as well.
+If normalization is enabled the stage 2 metadata file will be read as well.
 Terms can then be searched in a command line interface.
 The mergedindex files are now only opened once each and kept in a pool.
 Use of multiple space-separated terms is supported.
 Each term's document set will be joined and the final score values will be decided based on all keywords.